parsiya/parsiya.net/content/post/2019-12-22-javascript-rhino/index.markdown

 # Alternatives
 Instead of using Rhino, it's possible to call `js-beautify` via the command line.
-This method requires the https://www.npmjs.com/package/js-beautify to be installed globally.
+This method requires the https://www.npmjs.com/package/js-beautify to be installed globally or your Java code should point to `node_modules/.bin/js-beautify`.

 Then we can call `js-beautify -f inputfile -o output-file`.

-Another option is to create an executable using https://github.com/zeit/pkg and calling it similarly.
+Another option is to create an executable using https://github.com/zeit/pkg.
 This means we do not need to install the package.
-The executable on Windows is around 40 MBs.
+The executable size on Windows is around 40 MBs.

-These two might be better your usecase.
-However, that means you have to create the dependencies yourself and or ship them your app.
+These two might be better your use case.
+However, that means you have to create the dependencies yourself and or ship them with your app.

 # What Did We Learn Here Today?